 Vaccinating Your Pet - Making sure your dog is up to date on all their vaccinations is an essential part of pet care and can stop them from contracting dangerous infections like canine distemper which can potentially be fatal.
 This vaccine in particular is usually administered when a dog is between 8 and 16 weeks old.

-Staying On Top Of Their Dental Care - If a dog’s gums are affected by bacteria and too much plaque, they can develop things like abscesses which can block your pup’s sinuses too.
-Good oral hygiene is essential for a dog’s overall health so make sure you’re regularly cleaning their teeth and using doggy dental sticks to help stay on top of plaque build-up.
-Read up on why canine dental health is so important here.
+Staying On Top Of Their Dental Care - If a dog’s gums are affected by bacteria and tartar buildup, they can develop more serious conditions.
+Good oral hygiene is essential for a dog’s overall health so make sure you’re regularly cleaning their teeth and using doggy dental sticks to help stay on top of tartar build-up.

 Use An Air Humidifier - An air humidifier will help to increase moisture in the air and provide relief to your dog’s blocked nose.
 Alternatively, take them in the bathroom with you when you have a hot shower as the steam from it will also help relieve their stuffy sinuses!